 Moving the 0/Manual/Auto switch to the 0 position will cause an immediate engine shutdown (bypass Cool-down At Idle) and display a Cool-down Interrupted Warning message.
-If possible, this hot shutdown should be avoided to help prolong the reliability of the generator set.
+This hot shutdown should be avoided, if possible, to help prolong the reliability of the engine.
 Hot shutdowns are logged in the system software.